meilisearch/engine-team/resources/meilisearch-release.md

 ![GH release form](../assets/gh-pre-release.png)

-7. Finally, when you are sure, click on the `Publish release` button.
+8. Finally, when you are sure, click on the `Publish release` button.

 ⚙️ The CIs will be triggered to:
 - upload binaries to the associated GitHub pre-release.
 - publish the associated Docker image (`vX.Y.Z`) to DockerHub.

+9. Ensure you made all steps in the TODO you copied/pasted at step 4.

 ### What if some bugs are in the RC?